 My practice centers on collaboration, recognizing internal dynamics, processing and releasing emotions, perspective-taking, and developing ways to heal courageously.
 I strive to make you feel seen and accepted for who you are and have yet to meet a part of a client I haven’t liked.
 I utilize humor and compassion to create safety, facilitate open expression, and unify my clients’ fragmented parts into an integrated self.

-I offer therapy services to adults (ages 18+) in individual, couples, and family therapy sessions.
+I offer individual therapy services to adults (ages 18+).

 Areas of Interest: